crystal-lang/crystal/_gitbook/syntax_and_semantics/instance_variables_type_inference.md

 one.name + 2 #=> 3
 ```

-If you compile the previous programs with the `hierarchy` command, the compiler will show you a hierarchy graph with the types it inferred.
+If you compile the previous programs with the `tool hierarchy` command, the compiler will show you a hierarchy graph with the types it inferred.
 In the first case:

 ```
 - class Object